 My name is Stephen Hawes, and I’m a maker, programmer, and engineer.
-I’m also the founder and CEO of Atlas Laboratories, a prosthetics company.

 I have been making things ever since I was young.
 I participated in the Connecticut Invention Convention first through sixth grade.
 Because of my inventions, I was featured on The Tonight Show with Jay Leno and The Martha Stewart Show.